hazimmarhaimi/FreelancerApi/README.md

 | POST   | `/api/freelancers/{id}/unarchive` | Unarchive profile               |

 ---

-## ▶️ Usage

-Use Swagger UI  or Postman to test endpoints.
-To authenticate, call the /auth/login endpoint and use the returned JWT token in Authorization: Bearer {token} headers.
----

 ## 🔧 Configuration
 JWT token settings are stored in appsettings.json.
 Default token expiration is 1 hour from issuance (valid until 05:47 PM +08, May 20, 2025).